bveldhuyzen/XGREPLIST/README.md

 - MDR compliance scanner
 ...

-For prototype use/testing, enable web browsing on the AI and copy-paste the prompt from XGREPLIST_prototype or XGREPLIST_prototype_2.
+For prototype use/testing, enable web browsing on the AI, and copy-paste the prompt from XGREPLIST_prototype or XGREPLIST_prototype_2.

 glhf